MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 - The path to the Microsoft R Server or R Client bin\x64 directory.
 - The name of the data directory created to hold .xdf files on each of the nodes.

-Once you have this information, you can create your distributed compute context object by calling RxHpcServer, substituting in the information for your setup in as appropriate:
+After you have this information, you can create your distributed compute context object by calling RxHpcServer, substituting in the information for your setup in as appropriate:

     myCluster <- RxHpcServer(
 		headNode="cluster-head2",